If you’ve spent any amount of time listening to my show, you know that I’m always talking about investing in mutual funds to save for retirement.

 It can be tempting to get tunnel vision and focus only on funds or sectors that brought stellar returns in recent years.
-But Brant cautions against that strategy.
+Just remember, nobody can time the market.

 Before committing to a fund, take a step back and consider the big picture.
 How has it performed over the past five years?
 What about the past 10 or 20 years?
 Choose mutual funds that stand the test of time and continue to deliver strong long-haul returns.

-You don’t have to be an expert in investing lingo to choose the right mutual funds.
+Listen, you don’t have to be an expert in investing lingo to choose the right mutual funds.
 But a basic understanding of some of the most common terms will help.
-Here are a few to get you started:
+Here’s a little cheat sheet to get you started:

 - Asset Allocation: The practice of spreading your investments out (diversifying) among different types of investments with the goal of minimizing investment risk while making the most of investment growth.

-- Cost: Be sure to understand the fee structure associated with using a financial advisor.
-Again, talk with several pros to compare commission structures before you make your decision on a which financial advisor you’ll use.
+- Cost: Make sure you understand the fee structure that your financial advisor uses to get paid.
 Also, pay attention to the fund’s expense ratio.
 A ratio higher than 1% is considered expensive.

 - Large-, Medium- and Small-Cap: Cap stands for capitalization, which means money.
 To most investors though, it refers to the size and value of a company.
 Large-cap companies carry lower risk, but you’ll make less money.
 Medium-cap companies are moderately risky, and small-cap companies are the riskiest—but have the biggest payoffs.

-- Performance (Rate of Return): You want a history of strong returns for any fund you choose to invest in.
-Focus on long-term returns, 10 years or longer if possible.
+- Performance (Rate of Return): Again, you want a history of strong returns for any fund you choose to invest in.
+Focus on long-term returns—10 years or longer if possible.
 You’re not looking for a specific rate of return, but you do want a fund that consistently outperforms most funds in its category.